SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * Page Location > add alias part for uri, title as display text

 * draft/pub
- content picker preview - show draft only preview
- visualizer: show draft/pub
- query runner: pick draft/pub
- validate results: rejig
- graph lookup - ??
-if use property to cloak draft items in published graph, have standard user defined procedure to filter out cloaked items
+ visualizer: show draft/pub buttons query runner: pick draft/pub through ui? graph lookup - ? if use property to cloak draft items in published graph, have standard user defined procedure to filter out cloaked items
+<story> add story for 'Delete Field From Graph' workflow
+  current behaviour is wrong anyway. when field is removed from content type, all items of that content type are currently published (even if there is only currently a draft version). needs to update published items and update draft items

 * use graph clustering algorithms to pick out real user groupings, and potentially match then to personas (or discover new ones)